 Mutable string objects can be created by using StringBuffer class and StringBuilder class

 Ques 10.
-Mention the number of objects that will be created in this code
+Mention the number of object that will be created in this code

 String str1= “javastring”;